Shrinjita/Chatbot/README.md

 - If there are issues loading the model, appropriate error messages will be displayed.
 - Ensure that the Hugging Face token is valid and has the necessary permissions.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - [Hugging Face](https://huggingface.co/) for providing the LLaMA model and APIs.
 - [Streamlit](https://streamlit.io/) for creating an easy-to-use web application framework.
 ```

-This addition provides a clear guideline on how to set up an environment specifically for the chatbot, ensuring users can run the application smoothly.